Through the Sparks

-Almanac - MMX - Year of Beasts, "a collection of 12 singles released over the course of 2010, monthly," was released June 21, 2011.
-A year later Through The Sparks released the Alamalibu EP, named for their East Birmingham, Alabama recording studio, on June 19, 2012.Alamalibu EP featured the single and video 'Angel Fix.'
+Almanac - MMX - Year of Beasts was released June 21, 2011.
+A year later Through The Sparks released the Alamalibu EP, named for their East Birmingham, Alabama recording studio, on June 19, 2012.
+Alamalibu EP featured the single and video "Angel Fix".
 A career spanning retrospective collection of live recordings, live-in-the-studio recordings, remixes and previously unreleased material titled Invisible Kids - was released digitally in January 2014.

-On March 18, 2016, Through the Sparks released their 3rd full-length album, Transindifference.
+On March 18, 2016, Through the Sparks released their third album, Transindifference.

 In late 2016, Through the Sparks released a digitally distributed single titled Meteors in Gorges which was produced by Birmingham-based producer Daniel Farris at the Communicating Vessels recording studio and HQ.
 The single featured a large group of female backing vocalists who were prominent Birmingham musicians and artists.

 In 2018, Through the Sparks released their entire catalog on their bandcamp site, which included previously unreleased (or out of print) recordings.

+In 2022, Skybucket Records reissued Lazarus Beach for the first time on vinyl, with a package design by Roy Burns.